ahmedag91/Processing-IMU-for-pendulum-motion/README.md

 # Processing-IMU-for-pendulum-motion
 This is a Matlab library that processes MetaMotionR IMU sensor data This code is for reading and processing measured linear acceleration and quaternions from IMUs.
 Run the main.m file to show preprocessing and the drift-free velocities and displacements coreesponding to measured pendulum motion.
+There are two `csv` files on which you can test this code.
+These files contains the recorded quaternions and linear acceleration of a pendulum experiment.
+Just run the `main.m` file and you will be asked twice to choose a `csv` files.
+The first time, you should choose the one that contains the linear acceleration data.
+The second time, choose the one that contains quaternions data

 The project has the following files:
 - `main.m`: This is the main file to run